Tunao2den/Intelligent-Agent/README.md

 You can check out the path costs from this map.

 ## Sample Output
-The sample output for going Bucharest from Arad by using Greeedy search algorithm.
+The sample output for going Bucharest from Arad by using Greedy search algorithm.
 ```
 The number of searched nodes is : 8